 Dalton State Welcomes New Faculty

-Dalton State College welcomes 15 new faculty members to the campus, according to Dr. Sandra Stone, Vice President for Academic Affairs.
+Dalton State welcomes 10 new faculty members to campus this fall, according to Dr. Andy Meyer, interim vice president for Academic Affairs.

 “We are pleased to welcome our new faculty to Dalton State,” Meyer said.
 “Our new faculty members bring a variety of experiences and talents to the College.
 They have a desire to help our students.
 Their focus is teaching students and helping them become successful.
 I look forward to working with them in the coming years and am excited to see their contributions to Dalton State.”